How To Propose A Book

 Along with your proposal, Include your cv and a sample chapter if the editor requests one.

 Please do not send a full manuscript unless the editor requests it.
-For prospective authors whose disciplinary work falls outside the scope of our acquisitions program, we recommend using the Association of University Press resources to find a suitable publisher.
+For prospective authors whose disciplinary work falls outside the scope of our acquisitions program, we recommend using the Association of University Presses resources to find a suitable publisher.
+In addition, the Association of University Presses also provides information on the full range and value of university press publishing, in their AskUP blog.

 Want more guidance about navigating the process?
 Here are two terrific resources we use ourselves.